spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore/30-create-cluster-backup.md

 This guide provides instructions for how to create a cluster backup using Palette.
 You can refer to the cluster from where you created the backup as the *source cluster*.

-A backup operation can only backup specified namespaces, cluster-scoped resources, and Persistent Volumes (PVs) from the source cluster.
-The backup operation does include the source cluster profile in the final backup object that Palette creates.
+A backup operation can only back up specified namespaces, cluster-scoped resources, and Persistent Volumes (PVs) from the source cluster.
+The backup operation includes the source cluster profile in Palette's final backup object.

 <br/>

 <InfoBox>

-Palette uses the open-source, Velero, to provide backup and restore capabilities.
+Palette uses open-source Velero to provide backup and restore capabilities.
 You can learn more about Velero by checking out their [Restore Reference](https://velero.io/docs/main/restore-reference/) and [Backup Reference](https://velero.io/docs/main/backup-reference/) documentation.

 </InfoBox>